anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 <a name="4.4.2"></a>
 ### 4.4.2.
 Logical segregation and high availability
-To Ensure Logical segregation and high availability, the architecture will rely on the following principles:
+To ensure logical segregation and high availability, the architecture will rely on the following principles:
 -	Availability zone: provide resiliency and fault tolerance for VNF deployments, by means of physical hosting distribution of compute nodes in separate racks with separate power supply, in the same or different DC room
 -	Affinity-groups: allow tenants to make sure that VNFC instances are on the same compute node or are on different compute nodes.